quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Request Max Ack Delay:

-: A variable-length integer representing a request to update to the peer's `max_ack_delay` transport parameter (Section 18.2 of {{QUIC-TRANSPORT}}).
+: A variable-length integer representing the value to which the endpoint requests the peer update its `max_ack_delay` (Section 18.2 of {{QUIC-TRANSPORT}}).
 The value of this field is in microseconds, unlike the 'max_ack_delay' transport parameter, which is in milliseconds.
 Sending a value smaller than the `min_ack_delay` advertised by the peer is invalid.
 Receipt of an invalid value MUST be treated as a connection error of type PROTOCOL_VIOLATION.

 Ignore Order: